Skip to main content

 What will I learn?

-You will gain advanced clinical skills, leadership capabilities, and a deep understanding of aged care standards.
-From complex care management to navigating the emotional aspects of the sector, the curriculum is designed to make you a specialist in your field.
+You will gain advanced clinical skills, leadership capabilities, and a deep understanding of the aged care quality standards.
+From complex care management to navigating the emotional aspects of the sector, the curriculum is designed to make you a confident nurse who appreciates gerontological nursing as a specialty.

 This program equips you to deliver care that upholds the rights, strengths, dignity, and autonomy of older people, while fostering effective teamwork and shared decision‑making.